Sharif-Sohaib/Tic-Tac-Toe-Game/README.md

 ## Starting the game

 The program that contains the game is entitled : morpion.py.
 You have to download the ZIP file and unzip it and run the program.
 Once the code is run successfully you'll be asked to enter your name and so will the second player.
 Afterwards, you'll get to choose between the X and O marks or quit if you wish.
 Finally, you'll have three levels of difficulty to choose from: easy (3x3), medium (4x4) and hard (5x5).After each turn a scoreboard will have each players score displayed and updated according to the results of each turn.
-You can have as many turns as you wish .
+You can have as many turns as you wish until a player chooses to quit.

 To have a good experience while playing, it's important that you fully open your terminal after you run the program !